 Shana: The lovely thing about yoga is that it is different from other kinds of “exercise” in that yoga coordinates movement, breath and awareness.
 The pregnant mama’s whole being is being cared for on physical, emotional, psychological and spiritual levels.

-Besides the physical benefits of yoga to strengthen and open the mother’s body to make her more comfortable and strong, there is the physical benefit of aligning the mother’s body in order to help the baby be in an optimal position for childbirth.
+Besides the physical benefits of yoga to strengthen and open the mother’s body to make her more comfortable and stronger, there is the physical benefit of aligning the mother’s body in order to help the baby be in an optimal position for childbirth.
 Yoga practice helps cultivate her ability to surrender and yield to tensions both physically and mentally in pregnancy and childbirth.
 Having a practice that quiets the mind also allows the mother a time to connect with her unborn baby.

 Dalene: How often should a pregnant mother practice prenatal yoga?